dhardy/pippin/doc/classification-maths.md

     still allows disagreements]
 ← Finding elements of unknown location is faster but still worst-case `O(n)`

+Subset of above: store the list of partition numbers and names/location in each partition's metadata, but no classification data.
+→ Simple
+→ Easy to get a list of all partitions (including those found on the disk but
+    not mentioned)
+← Does not help find elements or correct partition, unless the user can provide
+    useful hints from file name / partition identifier

 User is responsible for specifying `C`, `L` and `P`.
 Library can discover available partitions and inform of missing or unused partitions but no more.
 → Simple from library perspective; no issues with conflicting definitions of `L`